pseudomammal/fairmont-wiki/API-Reference.md

 assert (yield isDirectory "#{__dirname}/test-file") == true
 ```

-## Multimethods
+## Multi-methods

-[Multimethods][1] are polymorphic functions on their arguments.
+[Multi-methods][1] are polymorphic functions on their arguments.
 Methods in JavaScript objects dispatch based only on the (implicit first argument, which is the) object itself.
-Multimethods provide a more functional and flexible approach.
+Multi-methods provide a more functional and flexible approach.

 [1]:https://en.wikipedia.org/wiki/Multiple_dispatch

-The `dispatch` function is the soul of the multimethod implementation.
-Our approach is iterate through all the available method implementations (`entries`) and find the best match by checking each argument (given by `ax`).

-We score each match based on a set of precedence rules, from highest to lowest:

-* A predicate match, ex: `even` for matching an argument that is an even number

-* A value match, ex: `5` for matching a specific value

-* A type match, defined by a match against the argument's constructor function

-* A inherited type match, defined by `instanceof` returning true

-All the arguments must match, otherwise the score is zero.
-If no match is found, the `default` method will be selected.

-The method definition can either be a value or a function.
-If it's a function, the function is run using the given arguments.
-Otherwise, the value is returned directly.

-For definitions which the value is itself a function, you must wrap the function inside another function.
-The `dispatch` function is not exposed directly.

-A map function allows for the transformation of the arguments for matching purposes.
-For example, variadic functions can be implemented by simply providing a variadic map function that returns the arguments as an Array.
+Fairmont's multi-method dispatch is based on a predicate provided for each argument.
+The first implementation for which each of the predicates returns true when given the corresponding argument is chosen.

+Variadic functions can be handled by passing a variadic predicate (that is, a function whose length is 0), will be passed the remaining arguments.
+Any predicates following a variadic predicate will fail.

 ### Method